7Ji/arb/README.md

   -V, --version                    Print version
 ```

-**Note: You must run the builder with sudo as a normal user, the builder would drop back to the normal user you call sudo with.
-This is for the purpose of unattended chroot deployment, bind-mounting, etc, as it could quickly use setuid and setgid syscalls to return to root.
-Don't worry, the builder would only run those root stuffs in forked child, not in itself.**
+**Note: The builder requires root permission to operate but not to start.
+To actually build something, either run it with root and `--drop [uid]:[gid]` argument, or as a normal user with sudo.
+It will automatically drop to the non-root user by `seteuid()` & `seteguid()`.**

+_Currently, the root is required for convenient un-attended chroot setup and package installation inside the containers, without constantly stopping and asking for permission.
+I would probably rewrite this part to use user namespaces so root permission is not needed at all, but for now, root is still needed._

 ## Config
 The `config.yaml` would contain a `pkgbuilds` part with simple lines of `name: url`, e.g.: